Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

-In Corollary~\ref{c:deviation} we do not need to take any power of $f$; see the considerations in \cite[Section~2.2]{MN1}.
+We observe that in this last result we do not need to take any power of $f$; see the considerations in \cite[Section~2.2]{MN1}.
 It remains an interesting open question to know whether we have a similar result in the stretched exponential case; this depends only on a stretched exponential version of \cite[Theorem 4.1]{MN1}.

-Further statistical properties, as the Central Limit Theorem or an Almost Sure Invariant Principle, which have already been obtained in~\cite{AP3}, could still be deduced form Theorem~\ref{t:Markov towers}.
+Further statistical properties, as the Central Limit Theorem or an Almost Sure Invariant Principle, which have already been obtained in~\cite{AP3}, could still be deduced from Theorem~\ref{t:Markov towers}.